 - The bite causes irritation and severe itching.

-- Secondary infection resulting from the continuous scratching.
+- Secondary infection can result from continuous scratching.

-Body lice are visible to the naked eye and occasionally a body louse can be seen crawling or feeding on the skin, or crawling lice may be noticed in the seams of clothing or bedding.
+Body lice are visible to the naked eye and occasionally a body louse can be seen crawling or feeding on the skin.
+Crawling lice can sometimes be seen in the seams of clothing or bedding.

 Transmission of body lice